Subsectors, Dynkin Diagrams and New Generalised Geometries: Conventions and technical details

 while the latter appear as

 One then applies the Fierz identities detailed below, which show a clear pattern.
 For the resulting expressions to vanish, one needs that the expressions

 are non-vanishing only for $p = d-2$ or $p = d$ and $q = d$ respectively.
 One can see that this is indeed the case by evaluating the decompositions of the relevant representations of $\Spin(d,d)\times\bbR^+$ under $\GL(d, \bbR)$.
-Alternatively, one can apply the reasoning of appendix~\ref{app:section}.
+This also follows directly from the general argument of appendix~\ref{app:section}.